Creating a Function

 }

-In our example, our MyStringReverser class extends ScalarFunction, the API used to define a Scalar Function typed UDF.
-For our Function, since we have a one-to-one mapping of inputs to outputs (i.e. for every input String we output a single reversed version of that String), a Scalar Function is appropriate.
-If we wanted to define an Aggregate Function instead, our class would extend Flink's AggregateFunction class instead (an example can be found here).
+In this example, your MyStringReverser class extends ScalarFunction, the API used to define a scalar function-typed UDF.
+As there's a one-to-one mapping of inputs to outputs (that is, for every input string you output a single reversed version of that string), a scalar function is appropriate.
+To define an aggregate function instead, your class would extend Flink's AggregateFunction class (find an example here).

 Important Components for Functions that extends ScalarFunction:

 • Function open(FunctionContext context): Any initialization logic exists in the open() method.
-This method is also where metrics can be added, using the FunctionContext (docs on adding custom metrics).
+You can use FunctionContext to add metrics to this function.
+More on adding custom metrics.

 Important Components for Functions that extends AggregateFunction:

 • Function open(FunctionContext context): Any initialization logic exists in the open() method.
-This method is also where metrics can be added, using the FunctionContext (docs on adding custom metrics).
+You can use FunctionContext to add metrics to this function.
+More on adding custom metrics.

-• Function getValue(MyAccumulator acc): This method is called every time an aggregation result should be materialized.
+• Function getValue(MyAccumulator acc): This method is called every time an aggregation result is materialized.
 The returned value could be either an early and incomplete result (periodically emitted as data arrives) or the final result of the aggregation.

-• Function accumulate(MyAccumulator acc, T val): This method is called on each input Row and contains the logic for updating the accumulator.
-The method signature should match the input types of your Function, with the accumulator being the first parameter.
-The Function can have multiple accumulate() methods defined with different custom types and arguments.
+• Function accumulate(MyAccumulator acc, T val): This method is called on each input row.
+It contains the logic for updating the accumulator.
+The method signature should match the input types of your function, with the accumulator as the first parameter.
+The function can have multiple accumulate() methods defined with different custom types and arguments.

-• (Optional) Function retract(MyAccumulator acc, T val): This method must be implemented when used in queries with OVER windows.
+• (Optional) Function retract(MyAccumulator acc, T val): You must implement this method when you use it in queries with OVER windows.
 The logic in this method should retract the input values from the accumulator instance.
-The Function can have multiple retract() methods defined with different custom types and arguments.
+The function can have multiple retract() methods defined with different custom types and arguments.

-• (Optional) Function merge(MyAccumulator acc, Iterable<MyAccumulator> it): This method must be implemented when used in queries with SESSION windows and bounded aggregations.
+• (Optional) Function merge(MyAccumulator acc, Iterable<MyAccumulator> it): You must implement this method when you use it in queries with SESSION windows and bounded aggregations.
 The logic in this method should merge a group of accumulator instances into a single accumulator instance.

-After writing your Function, build a .jar file.
-If you used our template, there are instructions on how to build the .jar file using Maven.
+After you write your function, build a .jar file.
+If you used the DeltaStream template, you can review instructions on how to build the .jar file using Maven.

 Creating a Function in a DeltaStream Organization